entropyxyz/entropy-core/crates/protocol/js-README.md

 ## A note on using this on NodeJS

-The private mode functions `runDkgProtocol` and `runSigningProtocol` expect to have access to the browser websockets API, which on NodeJS is not present.
+The private mode functions `runDkgProtocol` and `runSigningProtocol` expect to have access to the browser websockets API, which is not present on NodeJS.
 If you want to use these functions on NodeJS you must have the dependency [`ws`](https://www.npmjs.com/package/ws) as a property of the `global` object like so: